 The pre-conference sessions, reception, and workshops are all designed to meet the needs of family members, educators, advocates, health care providers, and Self Advocates.
 The conference includes workshops intended to serve every audience.

 Join us for another fun and information-filled two days.
-The 2017 conference kicks off with three in-depth pre-conference session options Friday afternoon.
-Directly following the preconference sessions, join us for the Friday night reception from 5-8:30 p.m. with honorary guests Dr. Peter Wearden, Department of Cardiovascular Services and Division of Cardiovascular Surgery Chair at Nemours Children’s Hospital, and Dr. Brian Skotko, Board-certified medical geneticist and Co-Director of the Down Syndrome Program at Massachusetts General Hospital featured in The Wall Street Journal, The New York Times, The Washington Post, The L.A.
+The 2018 conference kicks off with two in-depth pre-conference session options Friday afternoon.
+Directly following the pre-conference sessions, join us for the Friday night reception from 5:30-7:00pm with honorary guests Dr. Peter Wearden, Department of Cardiovascular Services and Division of Cardiovascular Surgery Chair at Nemours Children’s Hospital, and Dr. Brian Skotko, Board-certified medical geneticist and Co-Director of the Down Syndrome Program at Massachusetts General Hospital featured in The Wall Street Journal, The New York Times, The Washington Post, The L.A.
 Times, NPR’s “On Point,” and ABC’s “Good Morning America.”
 At the same time, Self Advocates can enjoy the Spring Fling Dance Party.
-Beginning at 7:30 p.m., attendees can take advantage of an exclusive screening of the thought-provoking and controversial “A World Without Down’s Syndrome?”
+Beginning at 7:00pm, attendees can take advantage of an exclusive screening of the heartwarming film "My Feral Heart.”
 Saturday is packed with resources and information.
-The general conference includes national experts in advocacy, education, community living and health issues and a choice of SIXTEEN workshops conducted by experts in every aspect of Down syndrome.
+The general conference includes national experts in advocacy, education, dual diagnosis, health issues and a choice of SIXTEEN workshops conducted by experts in every aspect of Down syndrome.
+You will also have the opportunity to sit in on a panel of self-advocates speak about their successes in their college careers and entrepreneurial journeys owning their own businesses.
 Side by side with the general conference is the Self Advocates Conference for adults with Down syndrome for ages 15 and up.

 We would like to thank our Conference Sponsors: